Rmodgil120/AutoShutdown/README.md

   ~ Cancel Shutdown button to stop the automatic shutdown procedure

 # How to download it?
-You can download the base version through the release menu.
+You can download the base version through the release menu or via the link give on the TOP of the readme.
   ~ Download the exe file on your system
   ~ Run it!